Mossyrock Dam

 Mayfield Lake Park

 Our next stop was Mayfield Lake Park.
-This is a large, attractive park and very popular with locals as well as visitors from outside the area.
-The well-maintained park is managed by Tacoma Power and offers camping, a boat launch, swimming area, a kids playground and picnicking.
+This is a large, attractive park that is very popular with locals as well as visitors from outside the area.
+The well-maintained park is managed by Tacoma Power and offers camping, a boat launch, a swimming area, a playground, and picnicking.

 Mossyrock